WINTER CUP TOURNAMENT RULES

 Putting the ball back into play:

 Team captains are responsible for the actions of their teammates, coaches and spectators and should be the only player who addresses the referee.
-If a team is deemed out of control and the captain is not able to resolve the situation, that team may be asked to withdraw from the tournament.

 Anyone who uses profanity, displays poor sportsmanship, instigates and/or fights with another participant will be ejected.
 Anyone ejected must leave the field area immediately; any further harassment from an ejected player/coach may result in a forfeit.